Endesa Chile says clinches LNG deal with BG, ending spat

-SANTIAGO, June 4 Leading Chilean electricity generator Endesa Chile and Britain's BG Group Plc have clinched a deal to solve their dispute over volumes and prices in their liquefied natural gas supply contract, Endesa said on Tuesday night.
+SANTIAGO Leading Chilean electricity generator Endesa Chile END.SN and Britain's BG Group Plc have clinched a deal to solve their dispute over volumes and prices in their liquefied natural gas supply contract, Endesa said on Tuesday night.

 Endesa's deal, which will take up to six weeks to firm up, includes "the revision of prices for base quantities and additional quantities, the strengthening of supply security clauses and aspects of the contract that tend to be more flexible," Endesa said in a statement.